-XXIX.
+XXX.
 Subcontractor Status

-- A. If Contractor intends to subcontract any part of the services provided under this Contract to a separate and independent agency or agencies, Contractor must submit a written Memorandum of Understanding (MOU) with that agency or agencies with original signatures to DBH.
+- A. If Contractor intends to subcontract any part of the services provided under this Contract to an individual, company, firm, corporation, partnership or other organization, not in the employment of or owned by Contractor who is performing services on behalf of Contractor under the Contract or under a separate contract with or on behalf of Contractor, Contractor must submit a written Memorandum of Understanding (MOU) with that agency or agencies with original signatures to DBH.
 The MOU must clearly define the following: - 1.
 The name of the subcontracting agency. - 2.
 The amount (units, minutes, etc.) and types of services to be rendered under the MOU. - 3.
 The amount of funding to be paid to the subcontracting agency. - 4.
-The subcontracting agency's role and responsibilities as it relates to this Contract. - A detailed description of the methods by which the Contractor will insure that all subcontracting agencies meet the monitoring requirements associated with funding regulations.

-- 6. A budget sheet outlining how the subcontracting agency will spend the allocation. - B. Any subcontracting agency must be approved in writing by DBH and shall be subject to all applicable provisions of this Contract.
-The Contractor will be fully responsible for the performance, duties and obligations of a subcontracting agency, including the determination of the subcontractor selected and the ability to comply with the requirements of this Contract.
-DBH will not reimburse subcontractor directly for any services rendered.
+The subcontracting agency's role and responsibilities as it relates to this Contract. - A detailed description of the methods by which the Contractor will insure that all subcontracting agencies meet the monitoring requirements associated with funding regulations. - 6.
+A budget sheet outlining how the subcontracting agency will spend the allocation. - 7.
+Additionally, each MOU shall contain the following requirements: - a.
+Subcontractor shall comply with the Right to Monitor and Audit Performance and Records requirements, as referenced in the Performance Article. - b.
+Subcontractor agrees to comply with Personnel Article related to the review of applicable Federal databases in accordance with Title 42 of the Code of Federal Regulations, Section 455.436, and applicable professional disciplines' and licensing and/or certifying boards' code of ethics and conduct. - c.
+Subcontractor shall operate continuously throughout the term of the MOU with all licenses, certifications, and/or permits as are necessary to perform services and comply with Licensing, Certification, and Accreditation Article related to excluded and ineligible status.